nickmflorin/sportbook/README.md

 $ nvm
 ```

-##### 2.a.ii Node Version
+##### 1.2.a.ii Node Version

-You now need to establish the correct version of [node], 19, that will be used for this project.
-This project comes
+Now that [nvm] is installed, we need to use it to establish the correct version of [node], 19, that is suitable for this
-equipped with a `.nvmrc` file that automatically tells [nvm] what version of [node] to use - but that version may still
+project.
+This project's repository comes equipped with a `.nvmrc` file that automatically tells [nvm] what version of
-need to be installed.
+[node] to use - but that version may still need to be installed.

 First, instruct [nvm] to use the [node] version specified by the `.nvmrc` file with the following command: